 You can however also make this in a 9-inch pie pan and get fabulous results too.
 If you opt to make this in a pie pan you will need to refrigerate the cheesecake for a minimum of 6 hours.
 So that it slices easily.

-I decided to top these no-bake cheesecakes with berries but that is totally optional.
+I decided to top this no-bake cheesecake with berries but that is totally optional.
 Since these minis taste fabulous plain too.

 I will add that adding blueberries and raspberries to the surface of these cheesecakes does make them the perfect patriotic keto treat.
 Just saying.